 Your own personal ERP should include updating digital copies of aircraft and pilot logs.
 Despite best intentions, originals have been known to become lost when leaving the hands of the owner.
 And multiple organizations typically need access – think insurance company, NTSB, and sometimes even FAA separate and apart from the NTSB investigation.
 It sometimes includes the bank when the aircraft is financed.

 Remember that your completed NTSB form 6120.1 becomes publicly available.
 Your answers to its questions need to match your answers to the questions on the forms of others – such as an insurer’s proof of loss form.
 It’s not uncommon for even the most well-intentioned flight organization to complete one or the other of these forms in a vacuum and later realize that a more accurate – and truthful – answer may differ.
 Inconsistent answers are never a good thing, and don’t help either the pilot or investigators.

 In short, prepare in advance.
 Be careful, thoughtful and accurate in your responses.
 Answer only the questions asked.
 Don’t guess or speculate.
 When you don’t know an answer, say you don’t know.
 You’ll be glad you did.

 Editor’s Note: To help you through this process, it’s recommended that you first contact AOPA’s Legal Services Plan when possible before making any statements related to an aircraft accident, incident or other aviation-related legal matter.
-Contact information: 800.872.2672 For legal support, press 4.
+Contact AOPAs legal services plan by calling: 800.872.2672.